magento-hackathon/BlackfireMagentoVagrant/README.md

-Blackfire Vagrant
+Blackfire + Magento Vagrant
 ======================

-Based on https://github.com/r-baker/simple-magento-vagrant, but with Blackfire added and configured
+Based on https://github.com/r-baker/simple-magento-vagrant, but with the Blackfire profiler added and configured for you.

-TODO:

-Document this
-Make sure to tell people where to put their credentials Make sure to tell people how to install the Chrome client
+See the 'Prerequisites' section for important steps to launch Blackfire

-A VERY simple Magento environment provisioner for [Vagrant](http://www.vagrantup.com/).
+A VERY simple Magento environment provisioner for [Vagrant](http://www.vagrantup.com/), with the Blackfire profiler included.

 ![Magento & Vagrant](https://cookieflow.files.wordpress.com/2013/07/magento_vagrant.jpg?w=525&h=225)